aframevr/aframe/docs/components/material.md

 `color` property will act as the base color and multiplies per pixel with the texture.
 Set it to `#fff` to maintain the original colors of the texture.

-A-Frame caches textures are to not push redundant textures to the GPU.
+A-Frame caches textures so as to not push redundant textures to the GPU.

 ### Video Textures